What are the top 10 habits for healthy ageing? The good and the bad

 It appears that the act of sitting itself initiates metabolic changes that promote the deposit of fats in the arteries, insulin resistance, and inflammation.

-The message here is loud and clear: intersperse periods of sitting with physical activity, be it a quick walk, some light stretching, or even dancing to your favourite tune.
+The message here is loud and clear: mix in periods of sitting with physical activity, be it a quick walk, some light stretching, or even dancing to your favourite tune.
 To ensure you stand from time to time, get a standing desk or create your own diy one.

 3. Excessive sugar intake